Avraham Yoffe

-Abraham Yoffe (אברהם יפה, October 25, 1913 – April 11, 1983) was an Israel general during the Six-Day War.
+Abraham Yoffe (אברהם יפה, October 25, 1913 – April 11, 1983) was an Israeli general during the Six-Day War.
 He later entered politics and served as a member of the Knesset for Likud between 1974 and 1977.

 Biography

-Yoffe was born in Yavne'el in 1913, during the era when the Ottoman Empire still controlled Palestine.
+Yoffe was born in Yavne'el in 1913, when the Ottoman Empire still controlled Palestine.
 He was one of four children born to Chaim and Miriam Yoffe.
-His father was a member of the Yoffe family, and in his early years, Avraham Yoffe attended the Mikveh Yisrael agricultural school.
+His father was a member of the Yoffe family, and in his early years Avraham Yoffe attended the Mikveh Yisrael agricultural school.